ewilansky/devops_demo/README.md

 ## Prerequisites

 Docker v.
-1.8 or later for OS X or Windows
+1.8 or later for OS X or Windows.
+If you are running Docker for Windows, ensure that you have it configured to run Linux containers.
 16 GB of RAM
 The Git client for your operating system
 The cURL client for your operating system